top of page

 Diagnostically, I’m strongest with post-traumatic stress disorder, depression/mood disorders (including the bipolar spectrum), and anxiety disorders.
 I’m probably not a good fit if a different diagnosis is why you’re seeking therapy, but I might still have something to offer you if it’s a smaller part of the puzzle

 And while it’s not my life experience, I'm determined to be there for trans women, transfemmes, QTBIPOC / queer and trans people of color, and survivors of homelessness and incarceration.
-I really value your considering putting your trust in me as a counselor and will do my best to do right by you.

-Based on my experiences on both sides of the couch, I believe in the power of counseling.
-I think that when we find a great counseling fit, it can make living in this world at least a bit better, it can energize and empower us, and it can support meaningful changes in our lives.
-I am driven to engage in struggle for collective liberation and I am committed to supporting the hell out of each other along the way.
+As for me, I’m Colette Gordon, LPC (they/them).
+I'm a white queer and trans counselor.
+Based on my experiences on both sides of the couch, I believe in the power of therapy.
+I think that when we build a great counseling relationship, it can make living in this world at least a bit better, it can energize and empower us, and it can support meaningful changes in our lives.
+I think both big change and small change matters.

 Learn more about my approach by clicking here.